How Do I Get a Death Certificate in South Carolina?

 Use our free calculator to determine how many certified death certificates to order based on your specific situation, and see exactly what it will cost in your state.

 In South Carolina, the first certified copy costs $12, with additional copies at $3 each when ordered at the same time.
 Copies ordered together cost less than placing separate orders later.
-The executor checklist outlines each account and institution that typically requires a certified copy.
+The estate settlement plan outlines each account and institution that typically requires a certified copy.

 Death certificates in South Carolina are issued by the South Carolina Department of Public Health - Vital Records Section.
 Online ordering is available through VitalChek.
 Most funeral homes also assist families with ordering certificates at the time of death.